HazyResearch/deepdive/doc/calibration.md

 ### Inspecting Probabilities and Weights

-To improve prediction accuracy it is useful to inspect the probabilites for each variable, and the learned weights.
+To improve prediction accuracy it is useful to inspect the probabilities for each variable, and the learned weights.
 DeepDive creates a view called `inference_result_mapped_weights` in the database, which contains the weight names and the learned values sorted by absolute value.

 For each variable, DeepDive generates a view called `[variable_name]_inference`, which contains your original data, augmented with a `probability` column, the result of our inference algorithm.